rconradharris/reddit-background/README.md

 - Image resolution filtering ensures your backgrounds are always beautiful
 - Flexible sorting lets you choose the quality of images it downloads
 - Can pick images that match the current season
+- Download only option if you want to use OS X's existing folder-based background selector

 Try It
 ------